-Ken Loach (full name Kenneth Loach, born June, 17 1936) is an English filmmaker who made a string of socialist realist masterpieces.
-He is an ardent critic of the capitalist system interested in the plight of the poor and oppressed.
+Kenneth Charles Loach (born 17 June 1936) is an English filmmaker who has made a string of social-realist masterpieces.
+A staunch political socialist, he is an ardent critic of the capitalist system, interested in the plight of the poor and oppressed.

-He first became acclaimed in The '60s with his early masterpiece Kes.
-Early in The '70s he followed it with a cruel Kitchen Sink Drama Family Life.
-Loach was going on strong in the 90's, 2000's and 2010's with a row of positively received films.
+Loach first became acclaimed in the late 1960s, with his early masterpiece Kes.
+He followed it in the early '70s with the cruel Kitchen Sink Drama Family Life.
+Loach has continued going on strong in the ensuing decades with a string of positively-received films.

-- Central Theme: Ken's films focus on socialist issues.
+- Central Theme: Loach's films always focus on social issues.

 - Downer Ending: Several of his films don't exactly end on a happy note.

-- Grey and Gray Morality: Despite his harsh subjects to talk about, nobody is perfect or horrible.
+- Grey-and-Gray Morality: Despite the harsh subjects to talk about in his films, nobody in them is perfect or horrible.

 - Kitchen Sink Drama: Family Life belongs to the genre.

-- Sliding Scale of Idealism vs. Cynicism: Can differentiate.
-His films are usually about dark socialist subject matters.
+- Sliding Scale of Idealism vs. Cynicism: His films are usually about dark socialist subject matters.
 However on the other hand, some of his films are surprisingly hopeful, heartfelt, or sentimental.
-Even one of his more bleak and cold films, I, Daniel Blake, focus's heavily on The Power of Friendship.
+Even one of his bleakest films, I, Daniel Blake, focuses heavily on The Power of Friendship.